Daniel-Makram/amazing/README.md

 # Amazeing

-This is a maze made from scratch, with a built in generator and music!
+This is a maze game made from scratch, with a built in random level generator and music!

 ## Table of contents
   - [Technologies](#technologies)